-The Double Doodle is a mixed breed that comes from two other mixed breeds: the Labradoodle and the Goldendoodle.
+The Double Doodle is a mixed breed that comes from two other mixed breeds: usually the Labradoodle and the Goldendoodle.
 They are a good example of a double doodle as they are both popular intelligent mixes, that have strong working backgrounds.
 Like many of the most popular doodle dogs!

 Fun Facts About the Double Doodle

 Many celebrities have Goldendoodle or Labradoodle companions.
 Add to that all the celebrity Poodles, Labradors, and Golden Retrievers, and you have one popular family tree.

 With three breeds’ traits to draw from, Double Doodles can vary quite a lot in appearance.
 Their coats range from straight to ultra-curly, but it is more often on the curly, wiry side.